HarshSolanki18/HarshSolanki18/README.md

 <br>
 <br>
-I am a full stack developer, always exploring new technologies and having fun with them.
+I am a software developer, constantly exploring and having fun with new technologies.

-- 🔭 I’m currently working on MERN stack.
 - 📫 How to reach me: hsolanki1884@gmail.com
 </br>